Accommodation

 Flinders Chase National Park and Ravine Des Casoars Wilderness Protection Area

-Flinders Chase National Park is a must for any Kangaroo Island parks adventure.
-This vast area of wilderness features the iconic Remarkable Rocks, Admirals Arch and a long-nosed fur seal colony.
+Flinders Chase National Park is essential for any Kangaroo Island adventure.
+This expansive wilderness features iconic Remarkable Rocks, Admirals Arch and a long-nosed fur seal colony.

-Sitting high on ancient rocky platforms above the sea, Remarkable Rocks’ surreal shapes and golden orange colours provide extraordinary photo opportunities.
-Admirals Arch at Cape du Couedic is not only an impressive rock arch, weather worn over thousands of years, it’s also home to a colony of long-nosed fur seals.
+Perched on ancient rocky platforms above the sea, Remarkable Rocks’ surreal shapes and golden orange hues offer extraordinary photo opportunities.
+Admirals Arch at Cape du Couedic is not only an impressive rock arch, weathered over thousands of years, but also home to a colony of long-nosed fur seals.

-Take care driving at all times and particularly at dawn and dusk, pack enough water and snacks for your visit, and leave no trace.
-This will give our bushland the best chance of recovery.
+Drive carefully at all times, especially at dawn and dusk.
+Pack enough water and snacks for your visit, and leave no trace to support bushland recovery.

 • Harvey Return campground